A look at the design, market and legacy of Victorian pottery

 Advertising ginger beer bottle for Skey Wilncoate Works

 By 1864 Skey expanded his company to encompass the production of decorative earthenware: fountains, vases, tazzas, brackets, pedestals, flower vases, mignonette boxes, fern stands, tiles and garden seats.
-He also made lined cane ware game dishes.
+He also made lined cane ware game dishes and began the production of porcelain items for construction.

 Skey cane ware game dish with liner